assafw/udi/README.md

-# udi
+# µdi (micro-di)

-µdi - a micro dependency injection framework for the jvm
+micro dependency injection framework for the jvm (pronounced udi or oodi)